Statistics & data

 A reference page for journalists, researchers, hosts, and property managers.
 Every number is labelled by tier: verified from primary Airbnb sources, host-reported from community data, or estimated from documented case patterns.

-Last updated 2026-05-16
+Last updated 2026-06-17

 Headline figures

-The six numbers that decide a host’s outcome
+The numbers that decide a host’s outcome

 Verified